By Brad Hutchcraft

 As I grew older, I pushed past the line too many times - in what I would watch, in relationships, in how I handled anger.
 And I wound up damaging something valuable - me.

 My Heavenly Father has drawn out lines for me...for everyone.
 Some people just grumble and call these "rules," and claim God doesn't want them to have fun.
 But I have lived the reason for these lines.
 God didn't put these in place to keep me from having fun.
 He put them there so that I can live a life without regret.
 And "enjoy life to the full" (John 10:10).
-If I'll live His way instead of mine.
+If I'll choose to live His way instead of mine.

 The more I live, the more thankful I am for those lines.